rothfield/prime-quiz/README.md

-To run:
+*Coding Challenge*

+Write a program to generate a multiplication table of prime numbers

+*To run:*

 ruby main.rb 4

-To test:
+*To test:*

 ruby test_prime_quiz.rb

 *Discussion*

 I used the following as reference for creating an incremental sieve.
+The incremental sieve differs from the traditional sieve in that you can specify the number of primes you want and the code "lazily" fills in the multiples as needed.
+With the traditional you choose the sieve size and aren't guaranteed a particular number of primes

 [http://www.cs.hmc.edu/~oneill/papers/Sieve-JFP.pdf]

-My timing tests for prime generation ONLY
+*Test Results*

+Generated 100000 primes in 3.997334241 seconds
-Generated 1000 * 1000 primes in 92.026719947 seconds
+Generated 1000000 primes in 70.040366216 seconds
-Generated 100 * 1000 primes in 18.000957512 seconds
+Generated 1000 primes plus table in 0.636984514 seconds Generated 5000 primes plus table in 16.971695681 seconds

-I ran some tests for multiplication table generation:

-time ruby main.rb 1000 > /dev/null

-ruby main.rb 1000 > /dev/null  0.69s user 0.04s system 95% cpu 0.770 total

-[john@debian:~/prime-quiz ]$ time ruby main.rb 10000 > /dev/null
-ruby main.rb 10000 > /dev/null  66.10s user 0.05s system 99% cpu 1:06.35 total

-Results:

-1,000  =>  0.69s user 0.04s system 95% cpu 0.770 total

-10,000 => 66.10s user 0.05s system 99% cpu 1:06.35 total
+*Discussion of test results*

-Conclusion: The table generation is dominating and is of order O(nsquared) as expected.
+The table generation is dominating and is of order O(nsquared) as expected.
 The literature states that the sieve is

 O(log n)(log log n)

 The table generator is O(n^2)

-My sources state that O(n^2) is the larger than O(log n)(log log n)
+O(n^2) is larger than O(log n)(log log n)

-Therefore, the table generation dominates the problem.
+So table generation dominates the problem.

 The code doesn't scale very well, due to the table generation being O(n^2) .
-I believe there is no way around this.
+I see no way around this.

-*Coding challenge*
+*Text of Coding challenge*

 Objective
 Write a program that prints out a multiplication table of the ﬁrst 10 prime